 The Weill Cornell Institute of Geriatric Psychiatry was established in October 1994.
-Its mission has been to conduct ground breaking research aimed to reduce the burden of late- and mid-life mood disorders, train future research and clinical leaders in Geriatric Psychiatry, and provide high quality specialized care to older and middle-aged adults.
+Its mission has been to conduct ground breaking research in late-life psychiatric disorders, train future research and clinical leaders in Geriatric Psychiatry, and provide high quality specialized care to older adults.

 Training and Career Development

-The Weill Cornell Institute of Geriatric Psychiatry oversees, coordinates, and delivers all research and clinical training programs in Geriatric Psychiatry at the Weill Cornell Medical Center.
+The Weill Cornell Institute of Geriatric Psychiatry oversees, coordinates, and delivers all research and clinical training in Geriatric Psychiatry at the Weill Cornell Medical Center.
 Its programs train medical students, psychiatric and medical residents, psychology interns and fellows, geriatric psychiatry and geriatric medicine fellows, and post-graduate scientists in fields related to Geriatric Psychiatry.
 The Institute also has formal structures and mentorship programs aiming to promote career development of early career investigators of Weill Cornell Medicine and at a national level.

 The Weill Cornell Institute of Geriatric Psychiatry has one of the largest academic clinical services in the nation.
-It oversees and provides psychiatric care to older psychiatric outpatients, inpatients, nursing home residents, and primary care patients.
+It provides psychiatric care to older psychiatric outpatients, inpatients, nursing home residents, and primary care patients.
 Outpatients eligible for research studies are offered detailed free of charge clinical assessment and psychotherapy or medication treatment.
 For more information please visit Join Our Treatment Studies.

-- NewYork-Presbyterian/Weill Cornell Medical Center (525 East 68th Street, New York, NY): The Institute oversees a Geriatric Psychiatry Clinic and a Geriatric Track for older adults admitted to the inpatient unit of Payne Whitney Clinic.
-It also offers geriatric psychiatry services to primary care older patients of The Irving Sherwood Wright Center on Aging (1484-1486 First Ave, NY, NY 10021; 212-746-7001), Weill Cornell’s geriatric medicine outpatient service.
+- NewYork/Presbyterian/Weill Cornell Medical Center in Manhattan (525 East 68th Street, NY, NY): The Institute oversees a Geriatric Psychiatry Clinic and a Geriatric Track for older adults admitted to the inpatient unit of Payne Whitney Clinic of the Weill Cornell Medicine's Department of Psychiatry.
+It also offers geriatric psychiatry services to primary care older patients of The Irving Sherwood Wright Center on Aging (1484-1486 First Ave, NY, NY 10021; 212-746-7001), a geriatric medicine outpatient service.